zxgcqupt/NTSB_Bayesian_Network/README.md

 ## Project overview
-This program is used to generate a Bayesian network representing event sequences of the accidents that happened from 1982 to 2006 as reported in the National Transportation Safety Board (NTSB).
+This program is used to generate a Bayesian network representing event sequences of the accidents correspoding to **FAR_PART 121** that happened from 1982 to 2006 as reported in the National Transportation Safety Board (NTSB).
+The SQL query used to pull the accident data is saved in the **SQL_query.txt**.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages.